grantwells10/hugo-mock-landing-page-domain-name/USER-STORIES.md

 8. As a sound technician, I need an efficient method to log and analyze sound quality issues during events, helping me to make informed adjustments and improve future setups.
 9. As a music producer, I want to analyze and compare different mixes of a track, receiving feedback on how each mix might be perceived by different audiences, to refine my production for widespread appeal.
 10. As a festival organizer, I want to monitor and manage the sound levels across multiple stages in real-time, ensuring compliance with noise regulations without compromising on performance quality.
+11. As an aspiring DJ, I want to receive tailored tutorials and challenges based on my current skill level and preferred genres, helping me to improve my mixing techniques and expand my musical repertoire.
+12. As a radio DJ, I want to automate the process of creating engaging playlists that consider listener preferences, time of day, and thematic content, to maintain high listener engagement and satisfaction.
+13. As a club owner, I want to provide personalized music experiences in different areas of my venue, adapting the playlist and sound settings based on real-time crowd demographics and preferences, to ensure maximum satisfaction and engagement.
+14. As a sound technician, I need an efficient method to log and analyze sound quality issues during events, helping me to make informed adjustments and improve future setups.
+15. As a DJ, I want to receive instant feedback on my mix's quality, including suggestions for improvement, so I can enhance my skills and deliver better performances.